-I do write a lot of scripts to automate my day to day workflow, some of them I just wrote for 3h to save me 5mn time only once and some others I write in about 5mn but save me hours and hour of productivity.
+I write a lot of scripts to automate my day to day workflow, some of them I just wrote for 3h to save me 5mn only once and some others I write for about 5mn but save me hours of boreness and repetitive task.

-The script showed today, that I am proud of because of its usefulness and probably not of its code, is called “batzconverter“. and available on github.
+The script showed today, that I am proud of because of its usefulness and probably not of its code, is called “batzconverter” available on https://github.com/chmouel/batzconverter.
 What the script is trying to solve is when you work with your team spread around 3/4 timezones, how do you schedule a meeting easily.

 It’s a ~200 lines simple shell script that leverage onto the very powerful GNU date